dmralev/scaff/README.md

 # Scaff
-Store the files you use to bootstrap projects(docs, design notes, READMEs, common starter dependencies etc) in one place and access them quickly when they are needed.
+Store the files you use to bootstrap projects(docs, design notes, READMEs, common starter dependencies) in one place and access them quickly when they are needed.

 # Installation
 ### Using go get